 Allison M. Nesbitt

 Allison is an associate in BBO’s litigation group.
 She joined BBO as an Articling Student in 2018 and was called to the Bar in 2019.
-While her practice is primarily focused on family law, she also represents clients in a wide range of litigation matters.
+She enjoys representing clients both inside and outside of court.
+Allison’s practice is primarily focused in family law and estates law.

 Allison was born and raised in London, Ontario and serves clients from the London and surrounding areas.
 Currently, Allison sits on the Board for WIL Employment Connections and is a member of Elder Abuse London Middlesex (EALM).
 She holds memberships with the Law Society of Ontario, Middlesex Family Law Association and the Middlesex Law Association.